What is Metadata?

 • It includes labels that enable data to be found using search engines.

-• It promotes data governance by documenting data owners or their absence.
+• It promotes data governance by documenting the presence or absence of data owners.

 • As data volumes and sources grow, it becomes increasingly valuable.

-• The use of data is a best practice of data management that benefits the data owner and business partners that share data.
+• The use of data is a best practice of data management that benefits the data owner and business partners who share data.
 Data sharing success is dependent on good metadata.
-Data that is not well documented is likely to be unused or trusted.
+Data that is not well-documented is likely to be unused or untrusted.

 • It is a foundational pillar of advanced data models such as data warehouses, data lakes, and data mesh.